mayalaran-h/workshopReplaceDigiloot/README.md

 # workshopReplaceDigiloot

-Makes the 5th piercing unlockable by replacing a digi-loot in Decima's workshop with a piercing box.
+Makes the 5th piercing unlockable by replacing the digi-loot in Decima's workshop with a piercing box.

 ## Requirements
 This mod comes packaged with the [Godot Mod Loader](https://wiki.godotmodding.com/) which is needed for the mod to function.